Chintan295/event-streaming/README.md

 ![Architecture](Event-delivery.png)

 ### Features
-* Sender can send events to all the destinations
+* Sender can send events to multiple specific the destinations
 * All events will be sent in FIFO order
 * Once event ingested, it will be available in system in case of application crash
 * All the destinations can be configured for retry in isolation